mathisdlg/AutoDocThelia/README_events.md

 ### eventPreAnalyser.py usage

 This script cannot be used on the command line.
-You must use by thelia-doc.py
+You must use thelia-doc.py

 ### eventAnalyser.py features